-11.1.
-All staff will read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+- 11.1.
+All staff will read and sign to confirm their understanding of Part 1 and Annex A of the Department for Education's (DfE 2019) statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - 11.2.

-11.2.
 All staff will be aware of:

-- Our systems which support safeguarding, including the staff code of conduct policy, the role of the designated safeguarding lead (DSL), the behaviour policy, and the safeguarding response to children who go missing from education; - The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play; - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including statutory duties such as reporting FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), FGM and radicalisation. - 11.3.
-Section 7 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+- Our systems which support safeguarding, including the staff code of conduct policy, the role of the Designated Safeguarding Lead (DSL), the behaviour policy, and the safeguarding response to children who go missing from education; - The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play; - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including statutory duties such as reporting FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), FGM and radicalisation.

-The designated safeguarding lead (DSL)
+The Designated Safeguarding Lead (DSL)

-- 11.4.
-The DSL takes lead responsibility for child protection and wider safeguarding. - 11.5.
-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - 11.6.
-The contact details of the DSL and deputy DSL can be found on the cover sheet of this policy. - 11.7.
-When the DSL is absent, the deputy/deputies will act as cover. - 11.8.
-If the DSL and deputy/deputies are not available, the head teacher must arrange for appropriate cover (for example, during out-of-hours/out-of-term activities). - 11.9.
-The DSL will be given the time, funding, training, resources and support to:provide advice and support to other staff on child welfare and child protection matters; - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so; - Contribute to the assessment of children; refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and
+- 11.3.
+The DSL takes lead responsibility for child protection and wider safeguarding. - 11.4.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - 11.5.
+The contact details of the DSL and Deputy DSL and Regional Safeguarding System Leader, can be found at the front of this policy. - 11.6.
+When the DSL is absent, the deputy/deputies will act as cover. - 11.7.
+If the DSL and deputy/deputies are not available, the headteacher must arrange for appropriate cover (for example, during out-of-hours/out-of-term activities). - 11.8.
+The DSL will be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters: - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so; - Contribute to the assessment of children; refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and

-- support staff who make such referrals directly; - The DSL will also keep the head teacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - 11.10.
-The role of DSL and deputy DSL is explicit in the role holder's job description.
-The full description of their responsibilities are set out in appendix 5.
+- Barring Service, and/or police), and support staff who make such referrals directly; - The DSL will also keep the headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - 11.9.
+The role of DSL and Deputy DSL is explicit in the role holder's job description.
+The full description of their responsibilities is set out in Appendix 5.